-Most established dental and orthodontic practices regularly reinvest about 6% of their annual production back into marketing.
-For the average practice that produces $780,000 each year that means $3,900 per month is invested in marketing.
+Many dental and orthodontic practices reinvest about 6% of their annual production into marketing for their practices.
+Therefore, a practice that generates $780,000 each year invests $3,900 each month in marketing.

-By setting an overall marketing budget, the practice is more likely to produce a return on investment.
-A single set figure month over month will most accurately measure marketing success.
+By creating an overall budget for marketing spending, the practice is more likely to produce a return on investment.
+This single set figure each month will most accurately measure your marketing success.

-- How likely are you to click on Google AdWords?
+- Are you likely to click on Google AdWords?

-- How likely are you to select a healthcare provider based upon direct mail?
+- Are you more or less likely to select a healthcare provider based upon direct mail?

-- How important is a healthcare provider?s website to you in deciding whether or not to visit that practice?
+- How important is a healthcare provider’s website in deciding whether or not to visit that practice?

-There are many possible things you can be doing for marketing right now.
-Here?s a basic list:
+There are many possibilities for marketing right now.
+Here’s a basic list:

 - Recall marketing

 - Website development